 Another is molecular biologist Nahum Sonenberg.
 He revolutionized the study of viruses with his discovery of how viruses co-opt the machinery in our cells to make proteins.
 His discovery enabled researchers in Texas to develop a drug now in clinical trials to combat all strains of influenza virus.

 Seidah and Sonenberg were funded by the CIHR through the Foundation Grant Program.
-One condition for a Foundation grant holder was that they hold no other operating grant from CIHR.
 Amazingly, the Foundation program was terminated, despite the recommendation from CIHR’s own commissioned report.
-There is no alternative program at CIHR to support these health research leaders at internationally competitive levels of funding.

 A transition plan set up by CIHR to address the loss of funding to our health research leaders will fragment the research.